Skip to main content

 CPT Eligibility

-• Time spent at other U.S. schools may count towards CPT eligibility.
-(E.g., If you were a full-time student for the past two academic terms immediately prior to enrolling at Bentley.)
+• Time spent at other U.S. schools may count towards your CPT eligibility.
+(E.g., If you were a full-time student for the past two academic terms immediately before enrolling at Bentley.)
 It is recommended that you check with CISS to confirm your eligibility.

-• CPT eligibility is dependent upon enrollment in the appropriate internship course.
+• Enroll in the appropriate internship course.
 Certain degree programs may have restrictions on how early students can enroll in an internship course.
-(Check with your academic department/internship coordinator before searching for an internship.)
+(Check with your academic department/internship coordinator before searching for an internship.

 CPT Dates

-CPT employment start and end dates typically must fall within the academic term as defined in the Bentley academic calendar.
-You may be permitted to begin your internship 1-2 weeks prior to the semester start date with permission from your Internship Coordinator/Faculty Advisor.
+CPT employment start and end dates must fall within the academic term set by the Bentley academic calendar.
+You may be permitted to begin your internship 1-2 weeks before the semester start date with permission from your Internship Coordinator/Faculty Advisor, but it must end by the end date of the semester.
 Students starting a new degree program at Bentley may not begin their CPT internship before the term start date.

 CPT employment cannot begin before the CPT authorization start date and must end on or before the CPT authorized end date.